List of Sharpe series characters: Harvey

 Rifleman Harvey first appeared in Sharpe's Eagle but he would have accompanied Sharpe in the retreat to Corunna in Sharpe's Rifles.
 He fought in the First Battle of Oporto and also partook in the Second Battle of Oporto which he survived.
 Harvey fought with Sharpe in the Battle at Talavera in Sharpe's Eagle where he was asked to keep reloading for Hagman, maybe indicating that he was one of the weaker shots of the riflemen.
 He also participated in the destruction of Almeida but wasn't mentioned in Sharpe's Gold and also partook in Sharpe's Escape during the battle of Bussaco.
 He partook in the Battle of Fuentes de Oñoro in and went to fight with Sharpe in the Siege of Ciudad Rodrigo and the Siege of Badajoz.
 He went on to fight in the Battle of Salamanca in Sharpe's Sword but he wasn't mentioned.
 Harvey went onto fight alongside Sharpe in Sharpe's Enemy but he wasn't mentioned at all.
 Harvey wasn't mentioned in Sharpe's Honour, Regiment, Christmas, Siege, Revenge, or Waterloo.
 Either Harvey did not fight at Waterloo or he was killed prior to the battle.
 Harvey was best friends with Rifleman Cameron, with whom he partnered in battle.

-Rifleman Harvey never appeared in the TV Series adaptions.
+Rifleman Harvey never appeared in the TV Series adaptations.

 Nicholas Hine

-Rifleman Nicholas Hine is one of the original 50 riflemen cut off from Sir John Moores army during the retreat to Corunna though he was not mentioned in Sharpe's Rifles.
+Rifleman Nicholas Hine is one of the original 50 riflemen cut off from Sir John Moore's army during the retreat to Corunna though he was not mentioned in Sharpe's Rifles.
 Rifleman Hine was first mentioned in Sharpe's Havoc where he fought in the First Battle of Oporto and also partook in the Second Battle of Oporto which he survived.
 In Sharpe's Eagle it is revealed that just over 30 rifleman survived the retreat to Corunna and Hine would have been one of them.
 He would have fought with Sharpe in the Battle at Talavera although he was not mentioned in Sharpe's Eagle.
-He also participated in the destruction of Almeida but also was not mentioned in Sharpe's Gold where it states that there are 20 surviving riflemen.
+He also participated in the destruction of Almeida but also was not mentioned in Sharpe's Gold, where it states that there are 20 surviving riflemen.
 Hine also partook in the battle of Bussaco in Sharpe's Escape where it is mentioned that Sharpe only has 18 riflemen left.
 Hine was mentioned in Sharpe's Battle where he was involved in the Battle of Fuentes de Oñoro.
 In Sharpe's Company Sharpe has 11 surviving riflemen and in Sharpe's Enemy he has ten which included Harper.
 Hine wasn't mentioned in Sharpe's Honour, Regiment, Christmas, Siege, Revenge, or Waterloo.
 Either Hine did not fight at Waterloo or he was killed prior to the battle.
 He is described as being born in Staffordshire, over six feet tall, and popular with the other men.
 Despite being a very competent and reliable rifleman, Hine is also known to be over-confident and on occasions arrogant.

 Rifleman Nicholas Hine never appeared in the TV series adaptations.